-Don’t forget or ignore this ultra-important aspect to managing grief.
+Don’t forget or ignore this ultra-important aspect of coping with grief and loss.

 It’s important to validate your feelings with people who get you.
 People experiencing the same thing you are.
 Participating in a support group is immeasurable in helping deal with the devastating effects of loss.

 When we started out in our family grief support group, I remember adult grievers who joined because their 80-year-old mother or father died.

 Hmmnnn…not quite the same.

 I wanted to scream, “that’s the circle of life, people!
 Old people die!”
 They were not my peers.
 Or my kid’s peers.
 I didn’t even want them in our group.

 But when a mother joined because her husband died and she had her two small kids in tow, I felt her pain as if it were my own.
 Because it was my own.

 Talking openly and honestly with other people in similar positions offers a dose of empathy you just can’t get anywhere else.
 No one can understand your pain unless she’s living it.
 That’s why I am a firm believer that grief support groups can be a significant blessing when managing grief.